darwinanddavis/DataPortfolio/index.md

 ## I like my data diverse, my methods savvy, my analyses reproducible, and my outputs open access

-I’m a computational researcher at [Emory University](https://scholarblogs.emory.edu/civitello/) working on diverse data analysis problems from simulation modelling of human disease risk to spatial and biophysical modeling of ecological systems.
+I’m a computational researcher at [Emory University](https://scholarblogs.emory.edu/civitello/) working on diverse data analysis problems from simulation modelling of human disease risk to spatial and biophysical modelling of ecological systems.

 The header tabs give a snapshot of some of my computational work.
 Below are links to my digital footprint.